Darien, Illinois: History

 The future city of Darien was originally part of the Lace and Cass communities.
 As nearby Downers Grove began to expand in the 1960s, its city street grid began to extend into unincorporated areas past its southern borders.
 Residents of the Marion Hills, Brookhaven, Farmingdale and Hinsbrook subdivisions wanted to incorporate as a single city; this finally happened in 1969.
 When the incorporation committee reached an impasse on an acceptable name for the new city, acting mayor Sam Kelly suggested the name "Darien".
 He had visited Darien, Connecticut, and found it to be a very pleasant and attractive community.
-Today, Darien is known as "A Nice Place to Live", rooted in the community's recognition of its residents' dedication to volunteerism and mutual support.
+Today, Darien is known as "A Nice Place to Live", in honor of the city's founding year of 1969.
 Darien in Illinois is pronounced with the accent on the first syllable; Darien in Connecticut is pronounced with the accent on the last syllable.

 On June 20, 2021, a large, violent EF3 tornado tore through several neighborhoods of Woodridge, and then into Darien.
 The tornado first formed in southern Naperville, causing 6 injuries, and 2 in critical condition.
 After the tornado crossed IL 53, it entered Woodridge, on top of 83rd St. The tornado at this point was nearing peak width, at or near 1/4 to 1/2 mile wide.
 The tornado then crossed I-355, and reached peak strength not too long later.
 The tornado reached a peak size of 0.25 – 0.5 miles wide with a debris ball around 2 miles wide.
 The tornado at this point was starting to enter Darien, causing even more damage there.
 The tornado crossed I-55 near the IL 83 interchange not too long later.
-At around 11:35pm, the tornado roped out in the southwest Chicago suburb of Willow Springs.
+At around 11:35pm, the tornado roped out in the southwest Chicago suburb of Willow Springs.It caused severe damage to several homes, specifically homes on Lemont Rd.